-Queer books have been popping up all over the place in 2019.
+Queer books are becoming more and more mainstream.
 Whether the author is queer or the story features queer characters, here are nine books we’re excited to share.
-Kick back this Pride Month with our favorite queer books of 2019 – we promise you’ll be just as obsessed as we are.
+Kick back this Pride Month with some of our favorite throwback queer books – we promise you’ll be just as obsessed as we are.

 Red, White & Royal Blue by Casey McQuiston

 The son to the President of the United States, Alex Claremont-Diaz has some serious beef with Britain’s Prince Henry.
 When the tabloids catch onto their feud, it causes serious problems for both camps, so they create a fake social media friendship to smooth things over.
 But as the two embark on this new reality where they pretend to get along, they find that they actually have feelings for each other.

 In the Dream House: A Memoir by Carmen Maria Machado